Overview

 Results

 Examination results are posted online in the Qualification and Registration Tracking System (QuARTS).
-QuARTS will send an automatic email to tell you that your examination results have been posted as soon as they are available from Humber College.
+QuARTS will send an automatic email to tell you that your examination results have been posted as soon as they are available from Humber Polytechnic.
 To get the email you must keep your contact information in QuARTS up to date.

 Registration fees